 Most root canals at Gorgeous Smiles are completed in 2 to 5 visits depending on the complexity of the case.
 A simple front tooth root canal procedure may be finished in fewer sittings.
 A complex molar with deep decay and multiple canals may require additional follow-up visits with inter-appointment medication to clear the infection before the canals are permanently sealed.

 Gorgeous Smiles uses rotary endodontics and digital X-rays throughout the root canal process.
-Rotary instruments clean and shape the canals more precisely and efficiently than manual techniques, which reduces chair time and improves the consistency of the result.
+Rotary instruments are designed to clean and shape the canals with precision.

 If you're having a previous root canal redone because the original treatment failed or a new infection developed, the procedure is more involved.
 The dentist needs to remove old filling material from inside the canals and re-access the root canal system.
 Retreatment costs more than a first-time procedure and will be confirmed at your initial consultation.

 Gorgeous Smiles treats the majority of root canals in-house.
 Cases involving severely curved or calcified canals, or retreatments with unusual root canal anatomy, may be referred to a specialist endodontist.
-Specialists charge more than a general dentist for the same root canal treatment, reflecting additional postgraduate training and experience with the most difficult cases.
+Specialists charge more than a general dentist for the same root canal treatment, reflecting additional postgraduate training.
 Your dentist will tell you upfront if a referral is recommended.

 The root canal pricing above covers the treatment itself, not the restoration that follows.
 Here's the full budget picture.